DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - where they work great
  - Swagger.io
  - problem of understanding how they work together
- - move from a &#39;blob of code&#39; (the monolith app) into a &#39;large blog&#39; (the constlation of Micro-services that nobody really has a good understanding of all moving parts and inter-dependencies)
+ - move from a 'blob of code' (the monolith app) into a 'large blog' (the constlation of Micro-services that nobody really has a good understanding of all moving parts and inter-dependencies)
     - this is where Chaos Monkey is a great tool to understand side effects